trevormarvin/conflusion-mt/README.md

 Management features should be built to be accessible from a webpage interface, thus making it platform agnostic.
 Software built for use on kiosk and point-of-sale equipment will be designed to run on Linux systems.

+This repository is put together using Pipenv and Virtual Environments.
+See this to help get you started is you're not familiar with it:  http://docs.python-guide.org/en/latest/dev/virtualenvs/

+The 2.x version of Django is being used here, so that ends up requiring version 3 Python.
+Sub modules may be written in other languages and versions of Django and Python, but the core is Django 2.x and Python 3.